queer/amybot-shards/README.md

 The magical thing that dumps Discord events into the backend. :tm:

+Due to some needs of mine, this is also a Discord API library, of sorts.
+Eventually I'll be able to replace JDA, but not any time soon

 ## Configuration

 The following environment variables are used.
 Defaults are shown here.